 - Can I use my own photos?
 Yes.
 Be sure they are clear, high-resolution, and displayed at full-column width.

 - What can I do to let readers know that I know what I’m talking about?
 Good question!
 When it comes to relationships, readers want advice that is trustworthy, credible, and heartfelt.
 Include any personal experience relevant to your topic that you think could help readers understand why you are writing about it.

 - Can I promote my business or book on PairedLife?
 No. You can include links to your business on your profile page, but not in articles.
 We encourage professionals to mention their credentials in their author bio.

 - How can I include products in my articles?
 Most articles on PairedLife are not a good fit for including products, since most people searching for relationship advice are not looking to purchase anything.
 If you do include a product, make sure that it is directly relevant to the content of the article and that it is something that you have purchased or used.
 If this is the case, please include your personal recommendation for the product in the product capsule.

 - Is there anything I cannot write about?
 PairedLife does not accept sexually explicit content.
 Although you can talk about physical intimacy, please refrain from using sexually explicit language or photos that violate the Google AdSense Program Policy on Adult Content.
 You can read more about it in our FAQ.

-Here are some examples of articles on PairedLife that exhibit the type of high-quality work we wish to see on the site:
+Here are some examples of articles on PairedLife that we would like to showcase.
+These articles exhibit the type of high-quality work we wish to see on the site:

 If you are intrigued by our community and would like to write for PairedLife, we’d love to have you!
 In order to set up an account to begin writing, please sign up on HubPages.
-Articles are initially written on our parent platform and then, if they are high enough quality, moved to one of our network sites like PairedLife.
+Articles are initially written on our parent platform and then, if they are high enough quality, are moved to one of our Network Sites like PairedLife.